 The November Construction Advantage

-In this month’s The Construction Advantage, Conor Shankman reports on a lien claimant saved from its own lien waiver, Meredith Eilers explains the UCC’s warranty for future performance, and Mike Bosse advises on a recent Maine decision where the trial court used post-trial proceedings to determine a trial court judgment.
+In this month’s The Construction Advantage, Conor Shankman reports on a lien claimant saved from its own lien waiver, Meredith Eilers explains the UCC’s warranty for future performance, and Mike Bosse advises on a recent ME decision where the trial court used post-trial proceedings to determine a trial court judgment.
 We hope you enjoy this issue of The Construction Advantage!

 Cashman v.
 West Edna Associates